A to Z’s of Early Childhood

 Articles by Center Members and Other Collaborators

-• Snyder, P., & Hemmeter M. (2018).
-Embedded practices and intervention with caregivers (EPIC): Linking instruction and family capacity-building recommended practices, DEC Recommended Practices Monograph Series No. 4: Instruction.
+• Woods, J., Snyder, P. A., & Salisbury, C. (2018).
+Embedded practices and intervention with caregivers (EPIC): Linking instruction and family capacity-building recommended practices.
+In P. A. Snyder & M. L. Hemmeter (Eds.), Instruction: Effective strategies to support engagement, learning, and outcomes: DEC Recommended Practices Monograph Series (No. 4, pp. 145-158).
+Division for Early Childhood.

 References

 4. Division for Early Childhood.
 (2014).
-DEC recommended practices in early intervention/early childhood special education 2014.
-Retrieved from http://www.dec-sped.org/recommendedpractices
+DEC recommended practices in early intervention/early childhood special education 2014. http://www.dec-sped.org/recommendedpractices

-8. Barton, E., Bishop, C., & Snyder, P. (2014).
-High quality instruction through CLTs: Blending intentional teaching with embedded instruction.
-In K. Pretti-Frontczak, J. Grisham-Brown, & L. Sullivan (Eds.).
-Blending practices for all children (Young Exceptional Children monograph series No. 16) (pp. 73-96).
-Los Angeles, CA: The Division for Early Childhood of the Council for Exceptional Children.
+8. Barton, E. E., Bishop, C. C., & Snyder, P. (2014).
+Quality instruction through complete learning trials: Blending intentional teaching with embedded instruction.
+In K. Pretti-Frontczak, J. Grisham-Brown, & L. Sullivan (Eds.), Blending practices for all children: Young Exceptional Children Monograph Series (No. 16, pp. 73-96).
+Division for Early Childhood.

 Receive Additional Support